spences10/scottspence.com/posts/2021/01/19/github-user-details/index.md

-Loading the image does take a while, I've added this one below the fold but because it's not part of Gatsby image there will be layout shift unless I add a default heihgt to the `img` tag.
+Loading the image does take a while, I've added this one below the fold but because it's not part of Gatsby image there will be layout shift unless I add a default height to the `img` tag.

 ![GitHub contributions pie chart]

-Becuse this isn't being done at build time there is a noticeable delay in the image being served sometimes.
+Because this isn't being done at build time there is a noticeable delay in the image being served sometimes.

 There may be something I can do about it with some persisted queries